Sexually Transmitted Infections

 - Genital herpes, also called “herpes simplex virus” or “HSV”

-- Genital warts, also called “human papillomavirus” or “HPV” – Some types of HPV can cause cervical cancer in women and anal cancer in men
+- Genital warts, also called “human papillomavirus” or “HPV” – Some types of HPV can cause cervical cancer in women and anal cancer in men and women

 - Hepatitis A, B, and C